OneOfEleven/uv-k5-firmware-custom/README.md

-ENABLE_TX_AUDIO_BAR              := 1       enable a menu option for showing a TX audio level bar ENABLE_SIDE_BUTT_MENU            := 1       enable menu option for configuring the programmable side buttons ENABLE_KEYLOCK                   := 1       enable keylock menu option + keylock code ENABLE_PANADAPTER                := 1       centered on the selected VFO RX frequency, only shows if dual-watch is disabled ENABLE_PANADAPTER_PEAK_FREQ      := 0       show the peak panadapter frequency ENABLE_SINGLE_VFO_CHAN           := 0       not yet complete
+ENABLE_TX_AUDIO_BAR              := 1       enable a menu option for showing a TX audio level bar ENABLE_SIDE_BUTT_MENU            := 1       enable menu option for configuring the programmable side buttons ENABLE_KEYLOCK                   := 1       enable keylock menu option + keylock code ENABLE_PANADAPTER                := 0       centered on the selected VFO RX frequency, only shows if dual-watch is disabled ENABLE_PANADAPTER_PEAK_FREQ      := 0       show the peak panadapter frequency ENABLE_SINGLE_VFO_CHAN           := 1       switch to single VFO display when dual-watch and cross-VFO are disabled
 ```

 # New/modified function keys